The base content object model

 Handling content objects

 Content objects are retrieved and manipulated using handler classes.
-The base handler class is TfishContentHandler, which should be used when you want to handle multiple content types at once.
-Each type of content also has its own type-specific handler subclass, for example you should use the TfishArticleHandler class when you want to handle TfishArticle objects.
+The base handler class is TfContentHandler, which should be used when you want to handle multiple content types at once.
+Some types of content (blocks, collections, tags) also have their own type-specific handler subclass, for example you should use the TfCollectionHandler class when you want to handle TfCollection objects.

 The main handler methods you need to know about are: